 In 1972, her desire to interrupt her career to give birth to a child clashed with her husband's intentions, whose professional progress at that time was on the rise.
 These disagreements, combined with the constant distance of the two for work reasons, are the conditions that will lead them, by mutual agreement and peacefully, to divorce.

-She returns to work in Italian cinema the following year, as the protagonist of thrilling I corpi presentano tracce di violenza carnale by Sergio Martino, a film that consecrates her as a scream-queen of the genre and that receives excellent profits, even in the United States.
+She returns to work in Italian cinema the following year, as the protagonist of the Giallo I corpi presentano tracce di violenza carnale by Sergio Martino, a film that consecrates her as a scream-queen of the genre and that receives excellent profits, even in the United States.
 Also in 1973, she interprets the erotic drama Storia di una monaca di clausura, by Domenico Paolella, together with Eleonora Giorgi and Catherine Spaak, which can be considered one of the best works of the “nunsploitation” vein.

 In the most prolific moment of her career, she continues to alternate Italian and English cinema, and for the direction of veteran Freddie Francis ("Dr. Terror's House of Horrors"), she works in two horror-thrillers that will turn out to be rather weak: the film Tales That Witness Madness (1973), and Craze (1974), alongside Jack Palance; in this second film, the actress is deprived of the characteristic golden crown adorned with fringe, in favor of a curly brown hair, in order to place her in contrast to the other supporting actresses, the "very blond" Diana Dors and Julie Ege.